New Redmond Hotel: Interior

-The main public spaces inside the hotel are the main lobby and banquet room.
-Both the lobby and dining room have high beam ceilings with square side-columns crowned by Corinthian capitals.
-The focal point of the hotel lobby is a large stone-faced fireplace.
-The lobby is furnished with a mixture of antiques and modern furniture pieces.
-The floor in the lobby is fir covered with black and white linoleum squares, laid out in a checkerboard pattern.
-The lobby carpet is patterned after an oriental rug.
-The banquet room has hardwood floors.
+Originally, the main public spaces inside the hotel were the main lobby and dining/banquet room both with high ceilings and square side-columns crowned by Corinthian capitals.
+The focal point of the hotel lobby was a large stone-faced fireplace, which still remains.
+The lobby was furnished with a mixture of antiques and modern furniture pieces.
+The original floor in the lobby was fir and later covered with black and white linoleum squares, laid out in a checkerboard pattern.
+The lobby carpet was patterned after an oriental rug.
+The banquet room had hardwood floors.

 An elevator, installed in the 1940s, takes guests to the upper floors.
 The number of hotel rooms has varied over the years.
 In 1980, when this building was listed on the National Register of Historic Places, there were 29 overnight rooms and 28 longer-term apartment rooms plus two executive suites, one known as the Governor’s Suite.
 The rooms have high ceilings and tall windows with the hotel's original woodwork still in place.
-The hotels heating and cooling plants are located in the basement.
+The hotels heating and cooling plants were located in the basement.

-The redevelopment of The New Hotel Redmond by SCP opened with 49 guest rooms and suites in 2019 after a two-year renovation.
-The renovation took the vintage structure down to its historic bones, replacing outdated infrastructure with modern and efficient plumbing, electrical, and HVAC systems.
-This included use of green materials and eco-friendly products and added features such as a living green walls on the rooftop.
-The hotel's historic grand staircase, which leads to the second floor, and the original 1928 fireplace constructed out of locally sourced lava rock welcomes guests in the lobby.
-The first floor also includes Provisions Market offering healthy food options in a café setting, SCP Commons providing 1,500 of creative co-working space with conference rooms, and SCP Fit space for health and wellness group classes or social functions and collaborations.
+The redevelopment of the hotel, SCP Redmond Hotel, opened with 49 guest rooms and suites in 2019 after a two-year renovation.
+The renovation took much of the vintage structure down to its historic bones, replacing outdated infrastructure with modern and efficient plumbing, electrical, and HVAC systems.
+This included use of green materials and eco-friendly products and added features such as living green walls on the rooftop and in the Commons studio.
+The hotel's historic grand staircase, high ceilings, and the original 1928 fireplace constructed out of locally sourced lava rock all remain and welcome guests arriving in the lobby.
+The first floor also includes Provisions Market, offering healthy food options in a café setting, Wayfarer Club, serving craft cocktails and thoughtfully created fresh tasty food options, SCP Commons providing 1,500 of creative co-working and event space with conference rooms, a business center, meditation room, and an SCP Fit space for individual health and wellness as well as group classes.